 Mild sunburn symptoms typically include skin redness and pain.
 After about 4-7 days, skin peeling may occur

 You definitely want to stay out of the sun until the redness fades.
 Stay hydrated, and keep your skin cool.
 Helpful home remedies for sunburn and heat rash include cool compresses and baths, loose fitting clothing, and over-the-counter (OTC) pain relievers.
-Use a medical grade lotion like our Rescue Cream (see page 2 of my product shop) that combines aloe vera with a pop of hydrocortisone to soothe and moisturize sun-burnt skin.
+Use a medical grade lotion like our Rescue Cream, that combines aloe vera with a pop of hydrocortisone to soothe and moisturize sun-burnt skin.
 You can use the calming cream twice daily to alleviate symptoms and promote healing.
 Petroleum jelly, Aquaphor ointment, or Vaniply from the drugstore will help sunburned lips and areas where the skin has peeled and is raw.
 Keep those areas coated while they epithelialize and heal.
 You can layer the Rescue cream with ointment.

 While it’s important to exfoliate all year long, your skin may need an extra boost over the summer, as it clogs with sunscreen, sweat, and dead skin from dehydration.
 Exfoliating your face is priority, but you can exfoliate the rest of your body, too!
 I love our RFA Exfoliating Scrub 2in1 cleanser + mask.
 Without getting too technical, it uses a combination of amazing acids which brighten and keep the skin hydrated.
 Acids do not always dry out your skin!
 The RFA Exfoliating Scrub also helps to exfoliate the skin and improve pigment, without irritation.